osmosis-diffusion/osmosis-diffusion-code/README.md

 Create a new dirctory "data".

-Download the dataset into data directory.
+Download the relevant dataset into data directory.

 <br />